-Figure 3 Active Share for 17 Funds with FTSE All Share Benchmark
+Figure 3 Active Share for UK Equity Funds with FTSE All Share Benchmark

-The figure shows active share and annual turnover for a subsample of 17 funds.
+The figure shows active share and annual turnover for the funds managed by the UK equities team.
 Active share represents how much the portfolio choices of a fund manager deviate from the fund's benchmark and is calculated as in Cremers and Petajisto (2009), at daily frequency, using FTSE All Share Index weights.
 Fund size is in \$ billions, calculated at daily frequency, as the aggregate UK equity holdings of each fund.
 Fund size and active share are averaged for the entire duration for which each fund is included in the sample.

-Figure 4 Engagement around shareholder votes
+Figure 4 Engagement Around Shareholder Votes